cac-t-u-s/om-sharp/README.md

 ### Documentation

-om7-beta [documentation](./docs/pages/index.md) is still at its very early stages.
-The [OM6 User Documentation](http://support.ircam.fr/docs/om/om6-manual/) can be useful to find out about the basics of OM visual programming workflow.
+User [documentation](./docs/pages/index.md) is in progress.
+In the meantime, the [OM6 User Documentation](http://support.ircam.fr/docs/om/om6-manual/) can be useful to find out about the basics of OM visual programming workflow.

 --- See also this <a href="https://hal.archives-ouvertes.fr/hal-01567619" target="_blank">ICMC'17 paper</a> for a quick overview.